AdamPippert/OpenTaskSchema/README.md

 ## Example Usage with Interoperability Testing

-In addition to demonstrating the structure and flexibility of JOTH, it's essential to showcase how to perform interoperable operations like updating task statuses.
+In addition to demonstrating the structure and flexibility of OTS, it's essential to showcase how to perform interoperable operations like updating task statuses.
 Below is a step-by-step example using Python, leveraging the `pydantic` library for data modeling and `requests` for HTTP interactions.
-This example assumes you have an API endpoint that accepts JSON payloads conforming to the JOTH schema for updating tasks.
+This example assumes you have an API endpoint that accepts JSON payloads conforming to the OTS schema for updating tasks.

 ### Prerequisites